 Prologue: The Problem

 Nature consisted of many things, but the main things were the four seasons.
-And for that, she had the quirky, impulsive, yet overall delightful Season sisters.
-She loved them dearly, having raised them.
+For that she had the quirky, impulsive, yet overall delightful Season sisters whom she loved dearly.
+After all, she did raise them herself!
 Despite their conflicting personalities, they were efficient and organized and they helped their adoptive Mother greatly—seasonal squabbles between the four aside.

 As she left the warm kitchen of Santa's workshop, she shook her head.
 Mother Nature was at a loss.
 She was wondering if the council as a whole had done the right thing.
 Jack staying at the North Pole was definitely worrying her.
 Everyone knew that the winter sprite had it in for Santa.

-Now, she faced the major problems at hand—the frozen volcano, the tropical snowstorm in the Amazon, and the poor, confused, geese.
-And she couldn't forget the whole "Frostmas" thing, though it was the least of her problems right now (Nature came before the Council's issues almost always).
+She thought of the major issues at hand—the frozen volcano, the tropical snowstorm in the Amazon, and the poor, confused, geese.
+Not to mention the whole "Frostmas" thing, though it was the least of her problems right now (Nature came before the Council's issues almost always).

 Now she knew how Santa felt.